 E. Have two school years of full-time experience acceptable to the Board as an Educational Diagnostician.
 A service record can typically be acquired by the HR department.

 F. Submit to the Board a completed application form prescribed by the Board and other information as the Board may require.
 All documentation must be submitted in the proper “upload area” of the application for the documentation to be considered completed.

 G. Comply with standards of conduct and competency adopted by the Board.

 H. Pay an examination fee set by the Board.
 This fee will cover certifying the validity of the application materials and the cost of administering the exam.

 I. Demonstrate mastery of the examination at the standard for acceptable performance set by the Board.

 Two (2) letters of reference must be submitted using our online form: https://www.ncedonline.org/reference

 One reference should be from a supervisor.

-The application fee in the amount of $300.00, you will be able to pay online upon checkout using the form above.
+The application fee in the amount of $320.00, will be paid online upon checkout using the form above.
 If you need to pay by check you can contact the Exam Chair at exam.ncedonline.org.
 If the Board determines you are ineligible to take the NCED examination, your fee will be refunded to you minus the $30 processing fee.